sivakumar-sivaprakasam/aws-glue-job-example/GlueJobExample.md

 ## Any queries?

-Please feel free to reach me out in case if you have any queries.
+Please feel free to reach me out in case you have any queries.
 Happy Learning!!!